Chinese Canadians in Greater Vancouver: Social services organizations

 The first organization to provide social services to the Hong Kong immigrants of the mid-20th century was the Young Women's Christian Association (YWCA) or the "Pender Y," located in Chinatown at the intersection of Dunlevy Street and Pender Street.
 The Pender Y initially provided adequate services but became overwhelmed.
 Prior to the founding of Chinese-established groups it established a job skills program, distributed information about essential services in Cantonese and English, and provided counseling.
 Hong Kong immigrants were attracted to the YWCA because they had patronized the YWCAs that had been established in Hong Kong.

 In 1973 the organization S.U.C.C.E.S.S., a loose acronym for the United Chinese Community Enrichment Services Society, was founded to provide social services for Chinese, including recent immigrants.
 It was founded by several persons of Hong Kong origin, including Maggie Ip, who became the first chairperson, Jonathan Lau, Linda Leong, Mei-Chan Lin, and Pauline To.
 As of 2003, it had 350 employees, a headquarters in Vancouver, and 11 other offices in the Greater Vancouver region.
 As of the same year its budget is $16 million.
 The organization from 2006 until 2010 was headed by CEO Tung Chan, a former Vancouver city councillor.

 In 1992 the Vancouver Association of Chinese Canadians (VACC; 溫哥華華裔加人協會 (温哥华华裔加人协会, Wēngēhuá Huáyì Jiārén Xiéhuì, wan1 go1 waa4 waa4 jeoi6 gaa1 jan4 hip3 wui6*2)) formed.
-It advocated in favor of Chinese people who claimed refugee status after entering Canada.
+It advocated in favour of Chinese people who claimed refugee status after entering Canada.
 Victor Wong served as the executive director.
 In the summer of 1999 599 persons arrived in a boat, and the VACC became involved in this case.